-On-chain analysis in crypto refers to the process of examining and interpreting data directly from a blockchain network to gain insights into market behavior, transaction patterns, and the overall health of a cryptocurrency ecosystem.
+On-chain analysis in crypto is the process of examining and interpreting data pulled directly from a blockchain network.
+It gives you a window into market behavior, transaction patterns, and the overall health of a cryptocurrency ecosystem.
+What makes it powerful is the transparent, immutable nature of blockchain technology itself, where every transaction and interaction gets recorded on a public ledger for anyone to see.

 It tracks: